Battle of the Bhut XXX Wing Eating Contest in Chicago, Illinois.

 In second place, Chicago’s own Pat “Deep Dish” Bertoletti with 34.

 After twenty eating contests I don’t think I’ve ever seen such an intense five minutes of gluttony.
-While most are more a battle between eaters, but with numbers so close and with such heat in the air, this one was most definitely of a battle against the food.
+Most professional eating contests are more a battle between eaters, but with numbers so close and with such heat in the air, this one was most definitely of a battle against the food.